 Whilst each funeral we arrange is uniquely different, they all fall into two categories; being either Cremation or Burial.
 Since the early 19th century the increase in cremations over burials, for a variety of different reasons, has resulted in cremation overtaking burial as the preferred option.

 The decision as to which option to go for is very personal to each family we look after.
-The decision may have been taken by the deceased prior to their passing, whilst for others they need to explore the options before arriving at their choice.
-Whether it be a funeral service at the crematorium; or in church first, followed by cremation or burial; or a private cremation followed by a service in church, whatever of the many options available our experienced team will gently talk through each one in detail, fully explaining the differences, thereby empowering each family to arrive at an informed decision.
+Decisions may have been taken by the deceased prior to their passing, whilst for others the family will want to explore the different options available before arriving at their choice.
+Whether it be a funeral service at the crematorium; or in church first, followed by cremation or burial; or a private cremation followed by a service in church, whatever the many options available our experienced team will gently talk through each one in detail, fully explaining the differences, thereby empowering each family to arrive at an informed decision to match their wishes.

 For some families an elaborate funeral is the very last thing they wish for.
 This is not a problem, as we can arrange a very dignified, simple cremation or burial, to meet the requirements of the family.
-There is no need for a minster or celebrant to take the service and some families may prefer to either take the service themselves, or to not have any form of service prior to the cremation or burial taking place.
-C. Waterhouse has a wealth of experience in accommodating and arranging simple, no frills, funerals.
+There is no need for a minister or celebrant to take the service and some families may prefer to either take the service themselves, or to not have any form of service prior to the cremation or burial taking place.
+C. Waterhouse & Sons and Heathfield Funeral Service have a wealth of experience in accommodating and arranging simple, no frills, funerals.

-Not everyone wants to have a funeral service when someone passes away.
+Not everyone wants to have a funeral service when someone dies.
 For some they do not want the fuss, for others they do not want the expense of a full funeral service.
 On occasions specific instructions may have been left by the deceased person that they do not want anyone else to be present, or prefer to separate the cremation from the funeral service itself.
 For whatever reason, we can help with our ‘Direct to Crematory’ option.
+Please note that the total cost of the Direct Cremation Service must be paid for, in full, prior to the cremation taking place.

 What is included: